UV Kitchen Exhaust: Benefits Beyond Disinfection

 UVC Lamps for Restaurants and UV Kitchen Exhaust Systems

 Our lighting engineers possess deep technical knowledge of UV radiation and continually develop first-to-market, proprietary technology through extensive research and development.
 We offer UV lamp prototype solutions and custom phosphor blends to produce the optimum wavelength for specific germicidal needs.
-Our UVC germicidal lamps can be found in a multitude of applications including UVC robots, hospital air and surface disinfection, restaurant and UV kitchen exhaust systems, and many other air, water or surface disinfection applications.

 LAMP PRODUCT DATA: